 Career Programs: East Georgia College offers career preparation programs in cooperation with Heart of Georgia Technical College, Ogeechee Technical College, Sandersville Regional Technical College, Southeastern Technical College and Swainsboro Technical College.
-The general education core for these programs is offered by East Georgia College; the technical core is taught at one of the technical college upon completion of the technical core.
+The general education core for these programs is offered by East Georgia College; the technical core is taught at one of the technical colleges.
+Coursework transferred from the technical college is accepted as "block credit" by East Georgia College upon completion of the technical core.
 This credit is not, however, entered into the student's academic history as true transfer credit by East Georgia College.
 Rather, this institution recognizes the completion of a career program by the student at the technical college.
 When both the general education core and the technical core are completed, the AAS degree is awarded by East Georgia College in cooperation with the appropriate technical college.
 Collaborative AAS degrees awarded include the AAS in Business, AAS in Health, AAS in Services, and AAS in Technology.
 In addition to the technical school diploma/certificate, EGC requirements are as follows:

-6 hours in Essential Skills
+- 6 hours in Essential Skills

-3 hours Institutional Options
+- 3 hours Institutional Options

-3 hours Humanities
+- 3 hours Humanities

-7-8 hours Mathematics, Science, and Technology
+- 4 hours Mathematics, Science, and Technology

-6 hours Social Science.
+- 6-9 hours Social Science.

-NOTE: Dependent upon the program, additional courses/hours may be required which can increase the total number of required hours to 28.
+^{}NOTE: Dependent upon the program, additional courses/hours may be required which can increase the total number of required hours to 28.
 Please reference individual program for specific details concerning requirements.